On the number of excursion sets of planar Gaussian fields: Introduction

 Let $\kappa:\R^2\rightarrow[-1,1]$ denote the covariance kernel of $f$, i.e.\ $\kappa(x)=\mathbb{E}[f(x)f(0)]$.
 We assume throughout that $\kappa$ is $C^{4+}$, which ensures that almost surely $f$ is $C^{2+}$.
 Since $\kappa$ is positive definite, continuous and $\kappa(0)=1$, by Bochner's theorem there exists a probability measure $\rho$ such that

-this is known as the \emph{spectral measure} of $f$ and must be Hermitian (that is, $\rho(-A)=\rho(A)$ for all Borel sets $A$).
-Since $f$ is uniquely determined by its covariance function (Kolmogorov's theorem), \eqref{e:spectral measure} shows that $f$ is uniquely determined by $\rho$.
+this is known as the \emph{spectral measure} of $f$, and must be Hermitian (that is, $\rho(-A)=\rho(A)$ for all Borel sets $A$).
+Since the distribution of $f$ is uniquely determined by its covariance function (Kolmogorov's theorem), \eqref{e:spectral measure} shows that the distribution of $f$ is uniquely determined by $\rho$.

 The geometric properties of $\mathcal{N}$ are of interest, in part, because in the case that $f$ is a random eigenfunction of the Laplacian they relate to a significant conjecture in the physics literature: the Berry conjecture \cite{berry1977regular}.
 A summary of this conjecture and other research on this topic may be found in \cite{wigman2012nodal}.
 One of the main analytical results concerning this set, due to Nazarov and Sodin (\cite{SodinNazarov2015asymptotic} and \cite{sodin2016lectures}), states that the number of components of $\mathcal{N}$ in a large domain scales like the area of the domain.
-Specifically, if $N_R$ denotes the number of components of $\mathcal{N}$ inside the centred ball of radius $R >0$, then provided $f$ is ergodic, there exists a constant $c_{NS}=c_{NS}(\rho)\geq 0$ such that
+Specifically, if $N_R$ denotes the number of components of $\mathcal{N}$ inside the centred ball of radius $R >0$, then provided $f$ is ergodic, there exists a constant $c_{LS}=c_{LS}(\rho)\geq 0$ such that

 as $R\to\infty$, where convergence occurs almost surely and in $L^1$.
 Nazarov-Sodin also obtained analogous results in higher dimensions and for Gaussian ensembles on manifolds \cite{SodinNazarov2015asymptotic}.
 In the case that $f$ is not ergodic, it has been shown \cite{kurlberg2017variation} (under the additional assumption that $\rho$ has compact support) that the expected number of nodal components, scaled by the area, still converges, i.e.\